Pandas Drop First Column From DataFrame

 Yields the same output as above.

-5. Drop First Column of DataFrame Using pop()
+5. Drop the First Column of DataFrame Using pop()

-Similarly, you can use DataFrame.pop() function to drop the first column of pandas DataFrame and also returned the remove column as a series.
-So, you can select the first column of DataFrame by using df.columns[0] and pass this to the pop(), it will select all columns except the first column of DataFrame.
+Similarly, you can use DataFrame.pop() function to drop the first column of pandas DataFrame and also return the remove column as a series.
+So, you can select the first column of DataFrame by using df.columns[0] and passing this to the pop(), it will select all columns except the first column of DataFrame.

 # Drop first column of dataframe using pop()